History of New England: Education

 All the New England colonies required towns to set up schools.
+The Mayflower Pilgrims made a law in Plymouth Colony that each family was responsible to teach their children how to read and write, for the express purpose of reading the Bible.
 In 1642, the Massachusetts Bay Colony made education compulsory, and other New England colonies followed.
 Similar statutes were adopted in other colonies in the 1640s and 1650s.
 The schools were all male, with few facilities for girls.
 Common schools appeared in the 18th century, where students of all ages were under the control of one teacher in one room.
 They were publicly supplied at the local town level; they were not free but were supported by tuition or rate bills.